 1.1 This test method covers test procedures for evaluating the soundness of rock for erosion control by the effects of a sodium or magnesium sulfate solution on slabs of rock.
-The test is an accelerated weathering test that simulates the freezing and thawing of cold weather exposure.
+It is an accelerated weathering test.
 The rock slabs, prepared in accordance with procedures in Practice , are intended to be representative of erosion control sized materials and their inherent weaknesses.
 The test is appropriate for breakwater stone, armor stone, riprap and gabion sized rock materials.

-The limitations of this test are twofold.
+1.1.1 The limitations of this test are twofold.
 First the test is a simulation of freezing and thawing conditions using accelerated life cycling techniques.
-The test evaluates the internal expansive force, derived from the rehydration of the salt upon re-immersion, an event that may not occur in some natural environments, to simulate the expansion of water on freezing relying on chemical crystal formation to simulate freezing rather than the actual freezing of water.
-Secondly the size of the cut rock slab specimens may eliminate some of the internal defects present in the rock structure.
+The test evaluates the internal expansive force derived from the rehydration of the salt upon re-immersion, an event that may not occur in some natural environments, to simulate the expansion of water rather than the actual freezing of water.
+Secondly, the size of the cut rock slab specimens may eliminate some of the internal defects present in the rock structure.
 The test specimens may not be representative of the quality of the larger rock samples used in construction.
 Careful examination of the rock source and proper sampling are essential in minimizing this limitation.

-1.2 The use of reclaimed concrete and other materials is beyond the scope of this test method.
+1.2 The use of reclaimed concrete and other materials for erosion control is beyond the scope of this test method.

-1.3 Units—The values stated in either SI units or inch-pound units [presented in brackets] are to be regarded separately as standard.
+1.3 Units—The values stated in either SI units or inch-pound units are to be regarded separately as standard.
 The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
 Combining values from the two systems may result in nonconformance with the standard.
 Reporting of test results in units other than SI shall not be regarded as nonconformance with this standard.